-• AG 2.1.
+AG 2.1.
 Steer residential and commercial development to areas that are less productive for agricultural uses.
-While the City supports this concept, the City feels that residential or commercial uses should be located within the City limits.
-Currently there are no areas within the City that are suitable for agricultural uses.
+While the Village supports this concept, the Village feels that residential or commercial uses should be located within the Village limits.
+The Village of Redgranite recognizes the incompatibility of competing land uses and supports the county in its efforts to identify and promote alternatives to traditional farming operations.
+Currently there are no areas within the Village that are preserved for agricultural uses.

-- The City of Wautoma supports Waushara County in its promotion of opportunities for viable agricultural operations that minimizes the potential for conflict with rural non-farm residential development. - AG 2.2.
+- The Village of Redgranite supports Waushara County in its promotion of opportunities for viable agricultural operations that minimize potential for conflict with rural non-farm residential development. - AG 2.2.
 Educate new rural residents about the rural lifestyle and its implications.
 An understanding of rural lifestyles and its implications has the potential to eliminate many of the conflicts that occur between residents and farming operations.
 Education will give the non-farm community more awareness of farming issues and lifestyles.
 Community suppers could promote the "sense of community" and would allow neighbors and other members of the community to connect with each other for a common bond.
 These suppers could rotate throughout the county, between the various communities and could be expanded to include family activities.
 Farming could also be promoted through the county fair.

-Work with Waushara County and other area communities to develop community suppers.

-- Encourage the Farm Bureau, UW-Extension and FFA (formerly Future Farmers of America) to work with the non-farm community to promote rural lifestyles and activities. - Encourage farm implement dealer in a neighboring county to provide farm machinery for the county fair. - Investigate additional agricultural events that could be added to the county fair that would promote rural lifestyles and encourage youngsters to explore future agricultural employment opportunities.
+- Work with the Waushara County and other area communities to develop community suppers. - Encourage the Farm Bureau, UW-Extension and Future Farmers of America to work with the non-farm community to promote rural lifestyles and activities. - Encourage farm implement dealer in a neighboring county to provide farm machinery for the county fair. - Investigate additional agricultural events that could be added to the county fair that would promote rural lifestyles and encourage youngsters to explore future agricultural employment opportunities.